-The proposed implementation scheduled developed in Chapter 7 for the recommended plan has been updated based upon an analysis of the proposed contract sequence packaging for the Phase III Amended Recommended Plan and guidance from DEM.
+The proposed implementation scheduled developed in Chapter 7 for the recommended plan has been updated based upon an analysis of the proposed contract sequence packaging for the Phase III Amended Recommended Plan.

 As noted in Chapter 8, the Phase III CSO Program remains a four (4) phase implementation plan pursuant to the decision of the NBC Board of Commissioners.
 As stated in the May 2016 correspondence: "Because of the Board's significant concern regarding the impact to ratepayers for the Phase III program as originally proposed in the Reevaluation, DEM's revision (IIIA and IIIB) did not receive any support and the Board voted to reject combining Phases IIIA and IIIB."
-In August and September 2017, after submittal of the draft version of this report in May 2017, NBC and DEM agreed to combine the design for Phases 3A and 3B to ensure that Phase 3B bid-ready documents are available should grant opportunities for wastewater infrastructure become available.

 Provided below is a summary of key items, consistent with the level of detail presented in Chapter 7 for the recommended plan (June 2015).
-The dates below have been updated based on the on-going optimization and refinement process and discussions with DEM.
+The dates below have been updated based on the on-going optimization and refinement process.
 Accommodating the adaptive management planning with the Integrated Planning Framework (IPF) methodology discussed in Chapter 7, the revised conceptual schedule for Phase III is as follows:

-- 2015 to 2017: Concept review and Consent Agreement modification - 2017 to 2021: Phase IIIA and IIIB design, review and bidding - 2021 to 2025: Phase IIIA construction - 2025-2027: Initiate IPF evaluation of all regional CWA projects and affordability - 2028 to 2030: Phase IIIB construction - 2030-2031: Initiate IPF evaluation of all regional CWA projects and affordability - 2031 to 2034: Phase IIIC design, review and bidding - 2034 to 2037: Phase IIIC construction - 2036 to 2039: Phase IIID design, review and bidding - 2039 to 2041: Phase IIID construction
+- 2015 to 2017: Concept review and Consent Agreement modification - 2017 to 2021: Phase IIIA design, review and bidding - 2021 to 2025: Phase IIIA construction - 2025: Initiate IPF evaluation of all regional CWA projects and affordability - 2026 to 2028: Phase IIIB design, review and bidding - 2028 to 2030: Phase IIIB construction - 2030: Initiate IPF evaluation of all regional CWA projects and affordability - 2031 to 2034: Phase IIIC design, review and bidding - 2034 to 2037: Phase IIIC construction - 2036 to 2039: Phase IIID design, review and bidding - 2039 to 2041: Phase IIID construction